ruben-machado/University-Projects/4. House Pricing Regression/README.md

 ### 🛠️ **Tools & Technologies**

-- **KNIME Analytics Platform**: Used for data preprocessing, model training, and evaluation
+- **Software**: **KNIME** - used for data preprocessing, model training, and evaluation
-- **Regression Models**: Random Forest, Gradient Boosted Trees, and Polynomial Regression were tested
 - **KNIME Nodes Used**: Rule Engine, String to Number, Partitioning, Correlation Filter, Min-Max Normalization, and various visualization nodes
+- **Machine Learning Models**: Random Forest, Gradient Boosted Trees, and Polynomial Regression were tested

 ### 📂 **Dataset**

-The dataset comprises 1,460 rows and 80 variables related to house pricing.
+Two datasets were provided: RealEstateData (containing 1,460 rows and 80 variables) and TestData, both related to house pricing.
 Exploratory data analysis was conducted using scatter plots and bar charts.

 Key preprocessing steps included:

 - Handling Missing Values – Converted "NA" entries to empty values and applied mean/mode imputation
 - Feature Selection – Removed highly correlated variables (threshold: 0.8) while retaining GarageArea for its predictive importance
-- Data Splitting & Normalization – Applied a 70/30 partition on training data and Min-Max Normalization for consistency
+- Data Splitting & Normalization – Applied a 70/30 partition on training data and performed Min-Max Normalization to ensure consistency across both datasets

 ### 🚀 **From Prediction to Action**

 After rigorous testing, the best-performing regression model was chosen based on accuracy, interpretability, and computational efficiency.
+Model performance was evaluated using R², RMSE, and MAPE metrics.

 **Deployment Strategies**: